hicommonwealth/commonwealth/knowledge_base/Package-Scripts.md

 ## clean-db

-Definition: `ts-node --project tsconfig.json server/scripts/cleanDb.ts`
+Definition: `ts-node -r tsconfig-paths/register --project tsconfig.json server/scripts/cleanDb.ts`

 Description: This executes series of 'cleaner' functions that delete unnecessary data from the database, particularly notification and subscription data.
 For more documentation, see databaseCleaner.ts.
 On prod, the cleaner functions run daily.